Luke Le Roux

-Luke Gareth Le Roux (born 10 March 2000) is a South African professional soccer player who plays as a central or defensive midfielder for EFL Championship club Portsmouth and the South African national team.
+Luke Gareth Le Roux (born 10 March 2000) is a South African professional soccer player who most recently played as a central or defensive midfielder for club Portsmouth and the South Africa national team.

 Career

 In August 2023, Le Roux signed for Eredivisie club Volendam on an initial three-year contract with the option for a further season.
 In July 2024, Le Roux moved to Swedish Allsvenskan club IFK Värnamo on a contract until the end of 2026.

 On 25 July 2025, Le Roux signed for EFL Championship club Portsmouth on a three-year deal for an undisclosed fee.